AdvaitPingle/Credit-Card-Transaction-Report/README.md

 Enhanced Financial Insights, Fraud Detection, Customer Segmentation, Improved Decision-Making, Operational Efficiency, Revenue Optimization

 ### Acknowledgment -
-This project is based on a credit card transaction analysis tutorial from the YouTube channel [Rishab Mishra](•	https://www.youtube.com/watch?v=8XoDVwWdaqI.), with minor modifications and additions.
+This project is based on a credit card transaction analysis tutorial from the YouTube channel [Rishabh Mishra](•	https://www.youtube.com/watch?v=8XoDVwWdaqI.), with minor modifications and additions.
 Special thanks to Rishab Mishra for creating the original content